Try pgview

 # Database [postgres]: demodb

 pgview opens directly on the Table List.
-You should see the four
+You'll see tables across

 of which database you are connected to.